-- Claimant must be an Australian resident (page 55), an SCV holder (page 55), or the holder of a specified visa (page 55), depending on the primary payment, and in Australia. - Additional residence requirements may apply to the primary payment the cardholder receives. - The card is generally cancelled after 6 weeks of a temporary absence from Australia.
-It is cancelled immediately if the cardholder has permanently departed Australia.
+- Claimant must be an Australian resident (page 55), an SCV holder (page 55), or the holder of a specified visa (page 55), depending on the primary payment, and in Australia. - Additional residence requirements may apply to the primary payment the cardholder receives. - The card is generally cancelled after 6 weeks of a temporary absence from Australia, or earlier if the cardholder is no longer receiving the payment linked to the card.
+The card is cancelled immediately if the cardholder has permanently departed Australia.